opencluster/design/Locks/Locks.md

 Config inside the Locks system can add friendly names to those identifiers.
 Location domains are applied to the identified systems, but again, those details are stored in the cluster itself, not in local config on the box.

 No two servers should exist in the cluster with the same identifier.
+The identifier file should NOT be deployed to systems unless it can be guaranteed to be unique.

 ### Authentication